Bitter cold temperatures are in the forecast. Use these winter tips to keep yourself and your family safe and warm.

 Keep your meters clear: Safely brush away snow and ice from your home’s natural gas meter and vents.
 The extra weight can stress or crack meter piping, causing a natural gas leak.
 It also can clog appliance vents, trapping carbon monoxide indoors.

-Space heater safety: Use only use newer models with safety features like automatic shut-off.
-Keep space heaters at least six feet away from flammable materials like drapes and blankets.
+Space heater safety: Only use newer models with safety features like automatic shut-off.
+Keep space heaters at least 6 feet away from flammable materials like drapes or blankets.
 Plug heaters directly into the wall, not into extension cords or power strips.
-Place heaters on flat surfaces, away from children and pets.
+Place the heater on a flat surface away from children and pets.

 Safe sleeping: Turn off electric blankets when they are not being used.
 Keep pets away from electric blankets, as their teeth and claws can puncture wire insulation and cause damage.

 Let the sun in: Open curtains or blinds when the sun is out to help warm your home.
 Close them at night to help retain heat and cut down on drafts.